wisebaldone/incubator-wave/README.md

 The virtual machine will make a copy of the current source into the users documents folder under Apache-Wave.
 Running the vagrant up command again will update this folder.
-The standard config for vagrant testing can be located at `scripts/vagrant/application.conf`, just copy this folder to the location of the distributions config folder.
+The standard config for vagrant testing can be located at `scripts/vagrant/application.conf`, just copy this file to the location of the distributions config folder.

 ### Note